 Caffeine can affect your body’s absorption of minerals such as iron, magnesium, calcium which for some can lead to deficiencies, particularly in iron deficiency anemia.

 - Can cause weight gain

 Eating and exercise aren’t the only things that can impact our weight and health.
-Physical and emotional stress also affects our nervous system and can tip it into the ‘flight or flight’ mode causing weight gain.
-In an already stressed individual who’s cortisol and adrenaline levels are high, excesses caffeine intake will further increases these hormones, resulting in fat storage (due to the perceived stressed response the body is under).
-If this sounds like you limiting coffee to one or none a day could be worth while.
+Physical and emotional stress also affects our nervous system and can tip it into the ‘fight or flight’ mode causing weight gain.
+In an already stressed individual who's cortisol and adrenaline levels are high, excesses caffeine intake will further increase these hormones, resulting in fat storage (due to the perceived stressed response the body is under).
+If this sounds like you limiting coffee to one or none a day could be worthwhile.

-Now that you are aware of some of the negative affects that caffeine can have on your health, lets good at the positive affects that it can have on your health.
+Now that you are aware of some of the negative effects that caffeine can have on your health, lets good at the positive effects that it can have on your health.

 Potential benefits from drinking coffee

 Caffeine increases blood flow and circulation to your muscles, and given it’s a stimulant it can give you that extra push at the gym!
 Some studies show that drinking caffeine pre-workout can not only enhance your performance but also help you to burn more calories.
 Caffeine also increases activity in the brain by blocking a neurotransmitter called adenosine and increasing the release of other neurotransmitters such as dopamine and norepinephrine.
 This helps to reduce tiredness and makes us feel more alert.